YounesBichra/Project-Python_git_linux/README.md

 In the first place I saw that it was probably because I was not erasing the old dashboard when trying to create a new one so i create a bash file named update_dashboard.sh that kill the old dashboard and run the create_dashboard script.
 Then I've put this script in the crontab instead of create_dashboard.py as you can see above

-But I still have the same problem
+I also tried to run the update_dashboard.sh in the "screen" editor, this looks like it's working once upon a time But I still have the same problem

 4th :